wutonytt/Get-Heroes-APIs/README.md

-# Hahow Project - API Server for Heroes
+# API Server for Heroes
 ## Getting Started
 ### In Production Environment
 This project is deployed on heroku.
 You can jump to **Call APIs by curl** if you want to try in production environment.